-Alzheimer's is the most common form of dementia in older adults.
-The words "Alzheimer's" and "dementia" are often used interchangeably, but they are not the same.
-"Dementia" is a term that means a person is no longer able to function on their own because of a lasting impairment of multiple mental abilities affecting memory, attention, and reasoning.
+Alzheimerʼs is the most common form of dementia in older adults.
+The terms “Alzheimerʼs” and “dementia” are often used interchangeably, but the conditions are not the same.
+“Dementia” is a term that means a person is no longer able to function on their own because of a lasting impairment of multiple mental abilities affecting memory, attention, and reasoning.
 Dementia can be caused by many different medical conditions, such as a severe head injury or major stroke.
-Other common dementias are Lewy body dementia, Frontotemporal dementia, vascular dementia, and Parkinson's disease dementia (see FCA's fact sheet, Is This Dementia and What Does It Mean?).
+Other common dementias are Lewy body dementia, frontotemporal dementia, vascular dementia, and Parkinson’s disease dementia (see FCAʼs fact sheet, Dementia: Is This Dementia and What Does It Mean?).

 Although the cause and progression of AD are not fully understood, increasing evidence shows that the first changes in the brain happen as much as 15 years before symptoms of dementia are exhibited by the person with AD.
 Certain kinds of brain scans can detect these changes.
 However, this work is not yet advanced enough for it to be of practical use in predicting who will later develop Alzheimerʼs disease.

-The prevention of Alzheimer's disease is a popular topic in the media.
-A number of non-medical, life-style practices are recommended for possible prevention, a healthy way to manage the disease, and general age-related well-being.
-There is evidence, but no documented proof, that mental stimulation (brain games), exercise (like walking, swimming, yoga), social activities, and a healthy diet (fruit, vegetables and foods high in anti-oxidants) may help.
+The prevention of Alzheimerʼs disease is a popular topic in the media.
+A number of non-medical, lifestyle practices are recommended for possible prevention, a healthy way to manage the disease, and general age-related well-being.
+There is evidence, but not definitively documented proof, that mental stimulation (brain games), exercise (like walking, swimming, yoga), social activities, and a healthy diet (fruit, vegetables, and foods high in antioxidants) may help.

-However, there is a great deal of evidence that small strokes are common in people with Alzheimer's disease which only make AD symptoms worse.
+However, a great deal of evidence does suggest that small strokes are common in people with Alzheimerʼs disease, which only make AD symptoms worse.
 Given what we know about stroke prevention, maintaining healthy blood pressure, avoiding diabetes or managing it well, keeping cholesterol down, and not smoking are four key things you can do to lower your risk.

 Diagnosis and Science of Alzheimer’s Disease

-Rapid scientific progress is being made in identifying "biomarkers" of AD.
+Rapid scientific progress is being made in identifying “biomarkers” of AD.
 Biomarkers are abnormal findings in blood, or cerebrospinal fluid (CSF), or on brain scans that are markers of AD.
-There is strong evidence that special tests of the CSF may be useful diagnostically.
+Strong evidence suggests that special tests of the CSF may be useful diagnostically.
 It is also possible now to see amyloid, a key abnormal protein in AD, in the brain using PET scans.
-As knowledge advances these tests may come into clinical use.
+As knowledge advances, these tests may come into clinical use.
 Even now, however, it is clear that they will not be good enough to diagnose AD on their own.
 The diagnosis will still depend on a skilled and thorough evaluation.

 Treatment After Diagnosis

-No one fully understands what causes Alzheimer's disease yet, and there is currently no cure.
-Considerable progress has been made by researchers in recent years though, including the development of several medications for early-stage AD which can help improve cognitive functioning for awhile.
+No one fully understands what causes Alzheimerʼs disease yet, and currently no cure exists.
+Considerable progress has been made by researchers in recent years though, including the development of several medications for early-stage AD that can help improve cognitive functioning for awhile.

 New medications are developed and tested regularly.
-People interested in participating in clinical trials should discuss the pros and cons with their physician and family.
-Information on clinical drug trials and other research is available from the Alzheimer's Disease Education and Referral Center (ADEAR) and FCA's Research Registry.
+People interested in participating in clinical trials should discuss the pros and cons with their physicians and families.
+Information on clinical drug trials and other research is available from the Alzheimer’s Disease Education and Referral Center (ADEAR) and FCAʼs Research Registry.

 Caring for Someone with Alzheimer’s Disease